 1 Hr., 55 Mins.

-nternal Affairs” (1990) at first seems poised to be a refreshing anomaly in the cop-thriller genre — a movie just as much interested in offering pulpy fun as criticism.
+nternal Affairs (1990) at first appears poised to be a refreshing anomaly in the cop-thriller genre — a movie just as much interested in offering pulpy fun as criticism.
 It seems specifically intent on narrowing in on how endemic corruption can become in powerful institutions like law enforcement, and how significant the ramifications can be the longer it goes unchecked.
-But eventually, the film, which is set in the early-
+But eventually, the film, which is set in the

-The Gere character, the salt-and-peppered Dennis Peck, starts the film textbook amoral: planting evidence, making deals with criminals, romancing the wives of his co-workers.
-He has a bunch of ex-wives and eight kids, with a ninth on the way; characters wonder how he supports them all on his salary, which decidedly can’t do just that.
-The Garcia character, the comically no-nonsense Raymond Avila, seems close enough to a stand-up guy of the classic-Hollywood mold.
-He’s humorless because he can’t laugh when he knows nebulous-but-definitely-there corruption is going on.
-When he’s brought in at the beginning of the film to investigate a puzzling drug bust “resolved” by Peck and his cocaine-addicted, domestically abusive partner Van Stretch (William Baldwin), he, as it probably goes with all his other gigs, gets all one-track minded.
-He stops paying attention to his wife, Kathy (Nancy Travis), who works in the art world; though he gets along with his cutting, smart partner Amy Wallace (Laurie Metcalf), who is the best character in the film.
+of co-workers.
+He has a bunch of ex-wives and eight kids, with a ninth on the way.
+Characters wonder how he supports them all on his salary.
+The Garcia character, comically no-nonsense Raymond Avila, seems close enough to a stand-up guy in the classic-Hollywood mold.
+He’s humorless because he can’t laugh when he smells corruption in the air.
+When he’s brought in at the beginning of the film to investigate a puzzlingly reported drug bust “resolved” by Peck and his cocaine-addicted, domestically abusive partner Van Stretch (William Baldwin), he, as it probably goes with all his other gigs, gets all one-track minded.
+He stops paying attention to his wife, Kathy (Nancy Travis), who works in the art world.
+(Though he gets along with his smart partner Amy Wallace (Laurie Metcalf), the film's best character.)

-Early scenes in the movie are efficient — able and entertaining rehashes of the age-old good-cop/bad-cop dichotomy.
+Early scenes in the movie are efficient.
+They're able and entertaining rehashes of the age-old good-cop/bad-cop dichotomy, and come with what feel like cogent police-world observations.
 It’s like watching an inspired primetime-TV procedural.
-But as the feature progresses, it feels less and less interested in maintaining its sufficient enough realism.
+But as the feature progresses it's less and less interested in maintaining sufficient-enough realism; the environment it shows starts to lose believability.
 Van Stretch is clearly addicted to drugs and even casually drops the N-word during a standard meeting with Wallace and another higher-up, for instance.
-But he faces no immediate repercussions.
-This hardly register.
-Yet other characters who do far more innocuous things (e.g., a younger officer taking out some anger on a piece of office furniture) are immediately dealt with.
+But he faces no immediate repercussions — it hardly registers.
+Yet other characters who do far more innocuous things (e.g., a younger officer taking out anger on a piece of office furniture) are immediately dealt with, and harshly.

-Perhaps these examples work together to make a simulacrum — there to say that, in law enforcement, some things that should be harshly dealt with are not, while other matters that don’t have to be harshly dealt with are nonetheless harshly dealt with.
-But in this movie, it’s out of sync with the supposed rigidity of the department’s upper echelons.
-And once the loyalties of the characters change — like Peck deciding that he’s going to toy with Avila just like other younger officers (by allegedly sleeping with Kathy) with no real outcome in mind, like Avila deciding to get extra aggressive in his bringing Peck to justice because of the wife thing rather than the corruption — the movie wanders and further loses sight of its own ethical sense.
-Late in the movie, Avila verbally humiliates and then hits Nancy in a restaurant — something the film treats as an excusable explosion that doesn’t need to be addressed any further.
-The movie is cheaply enjoyable until it isn’t anymore.
-As the characters become fuzzier, more caricatured, and as the film starts leaning more into neuroses than the moral uprightness it at first deems all-important, the more bloated and improbable it gets.
+there to say that, in law enforcement, favoritism and leniencies for the more tenured are tentacles that can prop up corruption.
+But when there are discrepancies like this in the movie, they seem more effects of confused writing than intentional indictments of real-life discrepancies.
+And once the motivations of the characters take a turn for the melodramatic — like Peck deciding that he’s going to toy with Avila just like other younger officers (by allegedly sleeping with Kathy) with no real outcome in mind, like Avila deciding to get extra aggressive in his bringing Peck to justice because of the wife thing rather than the corruption thing — the movie wanders and further loses sight of its own ethical sense.
+Late in the film, Avila verbally humiliates and then hits Nancy in a restaurant.
+The film treats this as an excusable explosion; it doesn’t address it further.
+As the film starts to get more "personal," the more bloated and improbable it gets.